 Redis, an example of complication term

-A bit of search leads you to Redis, the most efficient in-memory caching database.
+After some investigation, you realize that implementing a caching mechanism is essential.
+Your research leads you to Redis, the most efficient in-memory caching database.

 Complication vs Knowledge

 There's often a significant disparity between what people perceive as complicated and what they truly understand.

 Simply because someone lacks familiarity with a particular technology doesn't automatically render it complicated; rather, it means they lack knowledge or experience with it.